Ayub Dar: International career

 In his first year playing for Pakistan Railways FC and a year after representing the youth national team, Ayub was selected for the Pakistan national team to play a series of friendly matches against Soviet club Alga in Karachi, Lahore and Dhaka.

 In 1967, Ayub featured for Pakistan in four friendly matches in home against Saudi Arabia.
 He also participated in two friendly matches against Dallas Tornado in Lahore and Karachi.
 The same year, Dar was praised by German coach Dettmar Cramer when he came to Pakistan to train the players at the invitation of the Pakistan Football Federation.

 Dar also found the net against Iran in a record 1–9 defeat during the 1969 Friendship Cup in Tehran.
 Six months later, Dar again scored against Iran in a 2–4 defeat in the 1969 RCD Cup.
-In 1974, Ayub became the 22nd captain of the national team taking over from Maula Bakhsh, and despite being fit a year later, the national coaches made room for younger players.
+At the 1974 RCD Cup, Ayub became the 22nd captain of the national team taking over from Maula Bakhsh, and despite being fit a year later, the national coaches made room for younger players.